TD Bank Ballpark: History

-Construction on the ballpark commenced on April 28, 1998 with Epic Construction as the general contractor.
+Construction on the ballpark commenced on April 28, 1998, with Epic Construction as the general contractor.

 TD Bank Ballpark was opened by then–New Jersey governor Christine Todd Whitman and other New Jersey officials on June 7, 1999.

 TD Bank Ballpark is the home of the Somerset County Baseball Tournament and was the home of the Big East Conference baseball tournament from 2000-2005.
 In the off-season, the ballpark has been the site of the Big Apple Circus, most recently in 2016, and other big events.
 In 2002 and 2003, TD Bank Ballpark was home to the New Jersey Pride of Major League Lacrosse.
 In 2004, the New Jersey Fire of Pro Cricket played their only season of existence at TD Bank Ballpark.
+In 2013, the NY/NJ Comets of National Pro Fastpitch played part of their one and only season at TD Bank Ballpark.

 In 2000, TD Bank Ballpark hosted the Atlantic League All-Star Game, with a crowd of 7,035.
 The venue also hosted the 2008 Atlantic League All-Star Game on July 16, breaking both the All-Star Game and ballpark attendance records with 8,290 fans.

-In 2007 and 2015, the Atlantic League of Professional Baseball granted TD Bank Ballpark the Atlantic League Ballpark of the Year award.
+In 2007 and 2015, the Atlantic League of Professional Baseball (ALPB) granted TD Bank Ballpark the Atlantic League Ballpark of the Year award.

-For two consecutive years in 2015 and 2016, TD Bank Ballpark was named Ballpark Digest’s Best Independent Minor League Ballpark in the nation.
+For two consecutive years in 2015 and 2016, TD Bank Ballpark was named Ballpark Digest's Best Independent Minor League Ballpark in the nation.

 The 2017 Atlantic League All-Star Game was held at TD Bank Ballpark on July 12.
 It was the 20th playing of the All-Star Game with the Freedom Division All-Stars topping the Liberty Division All-Stars by a score of 10–3 in front 8,175 fans.
 This was the third time that the ballpark hosted the Atlantic League All-Star Game.

 In September 2021, the ballpark was flooded after heavy rains from Tropical Storm Ida.
 TD Bank Ballpark also flooded in 1999 during Hurricane Floyd.

+On April 8, 2023, the Patriots celebrated welcoming their eight millionth fan to TD Bank Ballpark with numerous prizes during a single admission double header against the Harrisburg Senators.

+On June 4, 2024, the Patriots played the Hartford Yard Goats in front of a Double-A era (2021-present) record crowd of 8,260 fans with the Yard Goats winning 5–4.
+Reigning American League Cy Young Award winner Gerrit Cole started the game pitching 3.1 innings allowing 2 hits, no runs, no walks with 5 strikeouts on a rehab assignment for the New York Yankees.